 The Protestant reformers shifted the focus of this satisfaction theory to concentrate not merely on divine offense but on divine justice.
 God’s righteousness demands punishment for human sin.
 God in his grace both exacts punishment and supplies the one to bear it.

 Without fully unpacking Anselm’s entire argument, I would say that his basic idea is generally right but goes wrong when it comes to the details of how it works out.
 Perhaps, this is why I find that contemporary evangelicals are quick to distance themselves from Anselm.
-The unfortunately result is that we therefore tend to overlook the essence of what Anselm gets right.
+The unfortunate result is that we, therefore, tend to overlook the essence of what Anselm gets right.

 Consider closely how Greg Allison contrasts the two perspectives:

 The Reformers introduced another view of the atonement, generally called the penal substitutionary theory .
 In some ways, it was similar to Anselm’s satisfaction theory, but with this major difference: Instead of grounding the atonement in the honor of God—that of which God had been robbed by the sin of humanity—the Reformers grounded it in the justice of God.
 Because he is holy, God hates sin with wrathful anger and acts against it by condemning and punishing sin.
 Thus, an eternal penalty must be paid for sin.” (in The Southern Baptist Journal of Theology, 11:2, Summer 2007, p.
 10–11).